Fyrstikkeske/fyrraria/README.md

 22/5-25: proper donut finally(i think), and finally cracked bindless textures 22/5-25: uh, improper chunking? this is how it goes, xyz BUT yeah, x is always the biggest one, the large ring, z is the small ring while y is width.
 But the way chunking is done right now, its first x then y then z.
 Which means biggest ring, height, smallest ring.
 At least i think so.
-24-5/25: the height distortions are finally less
+24-5/25: the height distortions are finally less 26-5/25: added VBO, results:...
+Oh no. nevermind Trick was to not have one shared vao but a new one for every chunk.